 Baking materials Packaging influenced from the Austerity regime in Israel.
 From 1949 to 1959, the state of Israel was, to a varying extent, under a regime of austerity (Hebrew: צנע, Tzena'), during which rationing and similar measures were enforced.

 The design draws values of simplicity, functionality and meagerness.
 Each package has a red mark that indicates the opening.

 Packaging Design Course, Shenkar, 2018 | Guidance: Dekel J. Maimon

-HAIMKEThis is a type specimen poster by Fontimonim Type foundry showcasing their latest work - a remake of the "Chaim" typeface.
+HAIMKEThis is a type specimen poster for Fontimonim Type foundry - a remake of the "Chaim" typeface.
 Originally created during the 1920s in East Europe, this modern geometrical Hebrew font has been meticulously redesigned for contemporary use.
 The poster is printed in A3 size using screen print technique.

 Personal Project, 2019

 SELECTED VISUALSVarious artworks & posters from the archive.